 - Click Next and Finish to roll Windows 10 back to the selected restore point.

 5. Check Out DLL Fixer Software

-There are various Dynamic Link Library fixer software for Windows 10 designed more specifically for resolving missing DLL error messages.
+There are various Dynamic Link Library fixer softwares for Windows 10 designed more specifically for resolving missing DLL error messages.
 These utilities typically scan for and restore corrupted and missing DLLs and enable users to download DLL files.
-DLL Suite and DLL Care are two of the more notable Dynamic Link Library fixer utilities that are retailing at $24.99 and $9.99.
-However, users can also try unregistered versions of those software.
+DLL Suite and DLL Care are two of the more notable Dynamic Link Library fixer utilities.
+However, users can also try unregistered versions of those softwares.